zbay/pollin-season/README.md

 I am not 100% finished with this project.
 Here's what I hope to tinker on in the future:

-1. Secure session cookies
+~~1.
+Secure session cookies~~

-2. Code organization that more-or-less follows best practices
+2. Code organization that more closely best practices

-3. Exhaustive error handling
+3. 100% exhaustive error handling

 4. Pagination for large lists of polls